Mike Brown (transport executive)

-Following the November 2016 Croydon tram derailment, he was one of two top Transport for London (TfL) officials to decline a performance bonus.

 Career

 Brown started work for London Underground in 1989, rising to become its Chief Operating Officer in 2003.
-From 2008 to 2010 he moved to be Managing Director of Heathrow Airport.
+From 2008 to 2010, he moved to be Managing Director of Heathrow Airport.
 In 2010, he was appointed Managing Director of London Underground and London Rail.

-On 16 July 2015, he became Interim Commissioner of Transport for London after the departure of Sir Peter Hendy.
+On 16 July 2015, Brown became Interim Commissioner of Transport for London after the departure of Sir Peter Hendy.
+In September 2015, he was appointed commissioner on a permanent basis by the TfL board.
+Following the November 2016 Croydon tram derailment, he was one of two top Transport for London (TfL) officials to decline a performance bonus.

 As of June 2017, Brown is a board member of London and Partners, chair of the Strategic Transport Apprenticeship Taskforce, and chair of the National Skills Academy for Rail.

 In October 2019, TfL announced that Brown would be leaving his role as Commissioner in May 2020 to chair the Delivery Authority for the restoration of the Houses of Parliament.

 In June 2022, he was appointed Chair of the Rail Safety and Standards Board.

 Honours and awards

 Brown was appointed Member of the Royal Victorian Order (MVO) in the 2002 Birthday Honours "for services to the Golden Jubilee" for his work at TfL during what has been called "one of the Underground’s greatest-ever organisational challenges".

 In 2016, he was awarded an honorary doctorate (LL.D.) by his alma mater, Queen's University Belfast, "for distinction in public service".

-In 2020 he was appointed a Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to Transport.
+In 2020, he was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to transport.